kennykyle/Nome---Linux-On-Screen-Keyboard/README.md

 - Auto-shows in GDM and unlock-dialog modes.
 - Skips the panel indicator in authentication modes where the top bar is not the right interaction surface.
 - Installer can copy the extension to the system GNOME Shell extension path for GDM.
-- Installer can update and lock GDM dconf extension settings so stale greeter settings cannot hide the keyboard.
+- Installer can update GDM dconf settings.
-- Login-screen mode skips word prediction and RGB effects, while throttling hover bridge work for lower greeter latency.
 - GDM restore command removes login-screen integration.
 - Normal user install and GDM install are separate so users can skip system-level changes.
 - Installer does not restart GDM automatically because that would end graphical sessions.